ogata-lab/eipl-docs/en/docs/teach/dataset.md

 <!-- ******************************** -->
 ## Download
-Here, we generate a dataset for deep predictive learning using sensor information from teaching object grasping movements using AIREC.
-In this section, we describe how to extract only specific files from multiple rosbag data and save them in npz format using the collected sample data and scripts.
-Follow the commands below to download and extract the files.
+In this section, we generate a dataset for deep predictive learning using sensor information obtained during object grasping training with AIREC.
+We provide instructions on how to extract specific files from multiple rosbag data and save them in npz format using the provided sample data and scripts.
+Please follow the instructions below to download and extract the files.

 ```bash
 $ mkdir ~/tmp